Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

-To quantify the computational acceleration provided by the surrogate forward model, we benchmark its performance against the LS-DYNA solver on the same workstation using a single CPU core.
-A single LS-DYNA impact simulation requires approximately $333$~s, whereas the surrogate model---evaluated conservatively in a batch size of one and averaged over $10^6$ repeated calls to mitigate timing noise---achieves an average inference time of $8.435 \times 10^{-5}$~s per sample.
-This corresponds to an approximate speedup of seven orders of magnitude.
-In practical OUQ or Monte Carlo calculations, model evaluations are typically executed in batches, which further improves computational throughput on a fixed hardware configuration.
-Consequently, the single-sample timing reported here represents a conservative lower bound on the achievable reduction in wall-clock time when deploying the surrogate model in large-scale UQ tasks.
+To quantify the computational acceleration enabled by the surrogate forward model, we benchmark its performance against the LS-DYNA solver on the same workstation using a single CPU core.
+A single LS-DYNA impact simulation requires approximately $649$~s.
+By contrast, the trained surrogate model, evaluated in CPU inference mode and averaged over repeated calls after a warm-up stage to suppress timing noise, requires only $7.73 \times 10^{-5}$~s per sample.
+This yields an acceleration factor of approximately $8.39 \times 10^{6}$, corresponding to nearly seven orders of magnitude.
+Since OUQ and Monte Carlo analyses typically evaluate the forward model in batches, the achievable throughput can be even higher in practice.
+For a batch size of $1024$, the effective average inference time is reduced to $3.65 \times 10^{-6}$~s per sample, corresponding to a speedup of eight orders of magnitude.
+Hence, the single-sample benchmark reported here should be regarded as a conservative lower bound on the computational gain afforded by the surrogate model in large-scale UQ calculations.